centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/applications-webservers-nginx-serverstatus.md

 ## Prerequisites

-Warning: The following procedure is an example.
+> The following procedure is an example.
 Cannot be applied on all context.

 The module allows the generation of a live Nginx report, available on a dedicated web page.
 This report is used to generate statistics in Centreon.
 To activate this module, you have to open your nginx configuration file: